EU Academic Jobs: PhD, Postdoc & Research Positions

 ["biology", "molecular", "genetics"]) or seteuresKeywordScope: "everywhere"(more results from EURES, but noisier). - Want more total results?
 Raise

-maxResultsPerSource(up to 5000) and add more countries.
-EURES is the only source large enough to scale; the specialist boards are smaller and are already returned in full. - Turn academicOnly off only if you specifically want corporate R&D positions from EURES.
+maxResultsPerSource(up to 5000).
+For the maximum haul, run with emptykeywordsandacademicOnly: true— EURES then returns its full occupation-tagged academic inventory (thousands of jobs EU-wide, auto-partitioned per country).
+The specialist boards are smaller and are already returned in full. - Turn academicOnly off only if you specifically want corporate R&D positions from EURES.

 - Use